codefresh-io/docs.codefresh.io/_posts/2024-07-30-july-release-notes.md

 ##### GitOps
 * Annotations added during a build run or via CLI not displayed in the Summary tab of the Images dashboard.
-* Issue with secrets store integration (Zhenya 24332)
+* Secret store integrations broken after upgrade to Helm version 6.3.37.
+(Zhenya 24332)
 * Application sync fails with `Failed to checkout FETCH_HEAD... exit status 128`.
 (Pasha 24304)
 * Current Release not displayed for multi-sourced apps.
 * Sync statuses for applications within ApplicationSets not correctly displayed in Codefresh UI.